 Termination process

-To terminate enrollment, Dischargers for Category B projects shall submit a Project Completion Report for Central Coast Water Board staff review and approval.
+To terminate enrollment, Dischargers for Category B Dischargers shall submit a Project Completion Report for Central Coast Water Board staff review and approval.
 The Project Completion report shall notify staff that project activities, any required temporary impact restoration and any required compensatory mitigation are complete, and no further project activity is planned.

 The Project Completion Report for Category B low tier projects shall be submitted within 45 days of completion of all project activities.
 The report shall confirm that the project was conducted in accordance with the information submitted with the NOI and the conditions of this Order.